stuhlmueller/gpt.el/README.md

 (setq le-gpt-deepseek-key "sk-...")

 ;; Model Parameters (optional)
-(setq le-gpt-model "gpt-4o")
-(setq le-gpt-max-tokens 2000)
+(setq le-gpt-api-type 'anthropic)
+(setq le-gpt-model "claude-sonnet-4-20250514") ;; make sure this matches le-gpt-api-type (setq le-gpt-max-tokens 10000)
 (setq le-gpt-temperature 0)

-;; API Selection (default is 'openai)
-(setq le-gpt-api-type 'anthropic)
 ```

 ## Usage

 ### Context
-You can add context for all of the below functionality by calling the functions with a prefix argument.
+You can add context for all of the below functionality by calling the functions with a prefix argument (`C-u`).
 You'll then be prompted to add project files and buffers as context.
+For convenience, you also have the option to use a previous context selection.

 ### Chat Interface